arkadiuszbachorski/laravel-xmake/README.md

 It calls xmake:request with provided --fields and name based on model name.

 ###### --controller -c
-It calls xmake:controller with provided --fields, --api flag, name based on model name, --model based on model and --request if you provided it.
+It calls xmake:controller with:
+- --model based on model name
+- given --fields
+- --api flag if provided
+- --request if provided
+- --resource if provided

 ###### -all -a
-It's equivalent for -f -m -r -c -s.
+It's equivalent for -f -m -r -c -s -x.

 <details>
 <summary>Example</summary>